Sustainable Development Goal 7: Overall progress and monitoring

 The UN High-Level Political Forum on Sustainable Development (HLPF) meets every year for global monitoring of the SDGs, under the auspices of the United Nations economic and Social Council.
 High-level progress reports for all the SDGs are published by the United Nations Secretary General.

 In 2022, the renewable energy- generating capacity in developing countries has increased by 58% in renewable capacity per capita.
 However, the international financial flows to developing countries to support renewable energy was 24% lower than in 2018.
-Despite having progress in 2019 to 2020, there has been recent global events such as the war in Ukraine has impacted global progress in renewable energy and decarbonization transition by having it at a halt or decreasing rather than increasing.
+Despite having progress in 2019 to 2020, there has been recent global events such as the Russian invasion of Ukraine has impacted global progress in renewable energy and decarbonization transition by having it at a halt or decreasing rather than increasing.

 Despite progress, the world is in 2022 not on track to achieve SDG 7.
 The progress towards SDG 7 has not been faster due to the world entering its third year of COVID-19 along with the highest number of violent conflicts and with the Russian invasion of Ukraine creating one of the largest refugee crises to happen.
 There are still over 700 million people without access to electricity and about 2.4 billion cooking with harmful fuels that also are polluting the environment.
 More efforts need to be exerted to improved use of renewable energy and energy efficiency faster.
 These events has had catastrophic effect the livelihoods of many people and though in 2021, as the global economy started to rebound, these chain of events and negative effects as caused the global economy and progress to SDG 7 and other SDGs to slow down.

 According to the 2020 SDG report, affordable and reliable energy is now needed more than ever, especially after the COVID-19 pandemic, to supply hospitals and health facilities as well as access to energy for students learning remotely.
 Access to electricity has improved strongly in Asia and Latin America, so that an increasing share of people without access live in Sub-Saharan Africa.
 It is estimated that around 620 million people would still lack access to electricity if the world continues to move at the current pace by 2030.

 Challenges

 In 2020, it was reported that many health facilities in developing countries (about 25%) still have no electricity at all or have frequent outages.
 This was particularly problematic during the COVID-19 pandemic.
 During the crisis progress has been seen in some aspect of SDG7 such as improvement in energy efficiency, use of renewable energy and increased access to electricity to people.
+Even in developed countries, there are still energy-poor groups.
+For example, the Aboriginal people living in remote areas of Canada, the Inuit, etc., most of them still use expensive and inconveniently supplied diesel engines.